CKalitin/ckalitin.github.io/_posts/2023-10-11-80-trillion-dollars.md

 You don't need to invest in the industry leader.
 If you want to be safe, go ahead and buy to S&P 500 too.

 To illustrate this point, Rocket Lab is starting from a much lower base than SpaceX. $2B vs $150B market caps.
 Easier to compound at a lower base.
 I'd bet that Rocket Lab's launch business will compound more than SpaceX's in the next 10 years.
-4x vs. 7x in 2031 in my Models.
+4x vs. 7x by 2031 in my Models.

 Comma AI is worth ~$100M, Tesla is worth ~$800B.
 Comma will hopefully never "sell out to the bankers" so good luck investing in them.